MAHAJAN123-sujal/React-metamask-connect/README.md

 # ETH_AVAX_proj2

-This project connects a React application to MetaMask, allowing users to set and get a text message stored on the Ethereum blockchain using a smart contract.
+This project connects a React application to MetaMask, allowing users to vote for candidates and retrieve vote counts stored on the Ethereum blockchain using a smart contract.

 ## Description

 The `ETH_AVAX_proj2` project includes a smart contract and a React frontend that interact with each other.
-The smart contract allows users to store and retrieve a text message, while the React application connects to MetaMask for user authentication and interaction with the smart contract.
+The smart contract allows users to vote for candidates and retrieve the vote count for a candidate, while the React application connects to MetaMask for user authentication and interaction with the smart contract.

 ## Contract Details